Introduction

 The Subtotal function will come in all designs of MS Excel 2016, Excel 2013, Excel 2010, Excel 2007, and lower.
-Unlike different Excel functions that are designed to do just one certain issue, Subtotal is surprisingly very - it is able to do different arithmetic and reasonable operations such as counting, calculating the average.
+Unlike different Excel functions that are designed to do just one certain issue, Subtotal is surprisingly varied – it is able to do different arithmetic and reasonable operations such as counting and calculating the average.

-Why use Subtotal function?
+Why use the Subtotal function?

 1. It may produce results dynamically